 Another great Day Trip is to a peer 911 Center that you interact with frequently or one that uses the same CAD or 911 vendor as you.
 As strange as it sounds, it may be best to start with the agency that is the most difficult to deal with.
 Once you see their environment and understand the tasks they are navigating, you may learn ways that you can interact with them more easily.
 Or, you may be able to offer information in how you accomplish the same thing more easily.
 Visiting an agency that uses the same CAD or 911 system can result in expanded knowledge of ways you can use the systems or a more effective way to complete transactions.

 One of the most valuable things you gain when shadowing is an expansion of your network.
 Make sure you exchange contact information with those you meet and offer to share information with them in the future.
 The next time you need to research a topic or need assistance figuring something out, you will have new resources to call on.
 Who knows, you may even make a new friend.
-Speaking of making friends, it’s always kind to bring treats when visiting another agency.
-Ice cream or chocolate are always a good choice.
+Speaking of making friends, it’s kind to bring treats when visiting another agency.
+Ice cream or chocolate are a great choice!

 Our goal in this blog series is to help you to develop, formally and informally.
 Reaching out within your agency, community or a nearby 911 Center in an informal way to grow passively.
 Growth is growth, however; and growth that can occur in a few hours during a Day Trip is a bonus.

-We hope to see you back next week where we will explore other ways you can manifest growth.
+We hope to see you back next week where we will explore ways you impede growth and how to make Course Corrections!
 Don’t forget to look for joy!

 Content Contributed by AZ APCO-NENA Executive Board Member Kimberly Clark, ENP “The 911 Maven”